Shenandoah Valley couple creates free clothes bank for community

-HARRISONBURG, Va.
-(WHSV) — For over 15 years, Glen and Melissa Adams have been giving back to communities around the Shenandoah Valley through a mobile clothing bank.
+For over 15 years, Glen and Melissa Adams have been giving back to communities around the Shenandoah Valley through a mobile clothing bank.
 They say after struggling themselves, they wanted to give back.

 "We were in a place at one time where we were in need and people stepped up and helped us when we needed help," said Glen Adams, the creator of the clothes bank.